E-valuator: Reliable Agent Verifiers with Sequential Hypothesis Testing: Methods

-To construct an e-process for our setting, we use the ratio between the null density, $p_1$, and alternative density, $p_1$.
+\textbf{Density ratio is log-optimal.} The density ratio process provides a natural test martingale for our setting.
+In particular, we use the ratio between the alternative density, $p_0$, and null density, $p_1$ at each step $t$.
 Specifically, set $M_0 = 1$, and, for each step $t \in [T]$,

-Since the density ratio process is a test martingale and therefore an e-process \citep{ramdas2024hypothesis} (see the Appendix for a proof), Algorithm~\ref{alg} using this choice of $M_t$ and $c_\alpha = 1/ \alpha$ allows us to achieve anytime-valid control of the false alarm rate (Prop. \ref{prop1}).

-\begin{proposition} For any fixed $\alpha \in (0, 1)$, Algorithm~\ref{alg} using the density ratio process, $M_t = \wrongdenst(\mathbf{S}_{[1:t]})/ \correctdenst(\mathbf{S}_{[1:t]})$, and the decision threshold $c_\alpha = 1 / \alpha$ achieves anytime-valid control of the false alarm rate (Eq.~\ref{eq:anytime-valid}). \end{proposition} \begin{proof} (Sketch) The density ratio process, $(M_t)_{t=0}^T$, is an e-process.
-Anytime-valid control of the false alarm rate follows by Ville's inequality.
-See Appendix \ref{sec:theory_appdx} for a full proof. \end{proof} Although Proposition \ref{prop1} establishes anytime-valid control of the false alarm rate, it does not illuminate why one should choose the density ratio process rather than any other e-process.
-It turns out that under $\mathcal{H}_A$, the density ratio process grows the fastest (in expectation) over time among all e-processes, a notion called log-optimality made precise in Proposition~\ref{prop2}.
+It turns out that under $\mathcal{H}_A$, the density ratio process is log-optimal, meaning it grows the fastest (in expectation, log-scaled) over time among all e-processes.
+That is, if $M_t = \frac{\wrongdenst(\mathbf{S}_{[1:t]})}{\correctdenst(\mathbf{S}_{[1:t]})}$ denotes the density ratio process, then for any other e-process $(M_t')_{t=0}^T$ and stopping time $\tau$, $E_{\mathcal{H}_A}[\log M_\tau] \geq E_{\mathcal{H}_A} [\log M_\tau']$.
+See Appendix~\ref{sec:appdx:logopt} for a formal statement and proof of this.
 Log-optimality is analogous to being the ``most powerful" test statistic in non-sequential hypothesis testing: intuitively, $M_t$ will tend to surpass the decision threshold, and correspondingly enable detection of unsuccessful trajectories earlier than other e-processes.